 - if there is no response, writing a second time

-- if there is still no response, writing a third time, explaining that unless payment is resumed within 14 days, the case will be referred to DWP to consider making deductions from benefit to recover the debt – this must include a statement of the amount of outstanding debt
+- if there is still no response, writing a third time, explaining that unless payment is resumed within 14 days, the case will be referred to DWP to consider making deductions from benefits to recover the debt – this must include a statement of the amount of outstanding debt

 4. How to refer a case to DWP

 When you have identified a loan balance you wish to refer to DWP you should complete referral form and send it to the address shown.
-This cannot be sent by email.

 When you refer a case to DWP you must supply all of the details requested on the referral form.
 We will return the referral form to you for completion if you do not do this.
 This will delay the date we can start recovering the loan from benefit.